near/corgis/contract/README.md

 # Corgis contract

-## Interacing with Corgis contract
+## Interacting with Corgis contract

 The Corgis contract is located in the `contract` folder.
 It is written in Rust.